Chamba people

-The Chamba are a significant ethnic group in the north eastern Nigeria.
+The Chamba are a significant ethnic group in western Cameroon and north eastern Nigeria.
 The Chamba are located between present day Nigeria and Cameroon.
 The closest Chamba neighbours are the Mumuye, the Jukun and Kutep people.
 In Cameroon, the successors of Leko and chamba speakers are divided into several states: Bali Nyonga, Bali Kumbat, Bali-Gham, Bali-Gangsin, and Bali-Gashu.
-The are two ethnic groups in Ghana and Togo also called Chamba, but they are ethnically distinct.
+They are two ethnic groups in Ghana and Togo also called Chamba, but they are ethnically distinct.
 The Chamba are identified through their own language, beliefs, culture, and art.

 Language

-The Chamba people, also known as Samba, Tchamba, Tsamba, Daka and Chamba-Ndagan, are an African ethnic group found in the Gongola State of east-central Nigeria and neighboring parts of north Cameroon.
+The Chamba people, also known as Samba, Tchamba, Tsamba, Daka and Chamba-Ndagan, are an ethnic group found in the Adamawa State of North-East Nigeria and neighboring parts of north Cameroon.
 They speak two distantly related languages: Chamba Leko, of the Leko–Nimbari languages, and Chamba Daka, of the Dakoid languages, both of which are Niger-Congo languages.

-Boyd says that the “Chamba Leko speakers are restricted to the easternmost part of the central area, for the most part on the Cameroon part of the modern border.
+Chamba Leko speakers are restricted to the easternmost part of the central area, for the most part on the Cameroon part of the modern border.
 The remainder of the Chamba are Daka-speaking”.
 The Chamba speakers still speak various other dialects that are different from place to place.
 The central area is where the Chamba Daka (Sama Nnakenyare) live.
 That area is found in North east of Nigeria on the Cameroon border in Adamawa State.

-Germany was the original colonial power that annexed the Chambaland, but when Germany lost the First World War, this territory in Africa was divided by the League of Nations between British and France.
+Germany was the original colonial power that annexed the Chambaland, but when Germany lost the First World War, this territory in Africa was divided by the League of Nations between Britain and France.